 Requestor Topic Response Time 9(2)(a) 2.
 3. 4.
 5. What level of resourcing has been put aside to communicate the Māori Electoral option to Aotearoa and Māori? (human resources and \$amount) over what period of time Please forward a full communications strategy for communicating this significant change for Māori, including all \$amounts, target populations and areas.
 What medium/s are being used to communicate this change in law to Māori Please forward full plan of the roll out of this new law, including timelines, \$amounts, target populations and areas.
 How many extra staff have been employed to support with the roll out of this law?
 What training are staff given to roll out this new law?
-What methods other than physical copy that requires posting are available for Māori to switch rolls?
-19WD Withheld under s.9(2)(a) • How many people are currently on the unpublished electoral roll?
+19WD 7.
+9(2)(a) How many people are currently on the unpublished electoral roll?
 How many people were on the unpublished electoral roll at the time of the 2008, 2011, 2014, 2017, and 2020 general elections?
 What are the top five occupations of those on the unpublished electoral roll?
 What are the top five reasons people give, when going onto the unpublished electoral roll?
-7WD Withheld under s.
-9(2)(a) the 20 d like a list of everyone that voted for the following parties, during 20 election: Labour Party, Green Party, Māori Party, The tunities Party (TOP) and Social Credit party 16WD
+7WD 9(2)(a) the 20 d like a list of everyone that voted for the following parties, during 20 election: Labour Party, Green Party, Māori Party, The tunities Party (TOP) and Social Credit party 16WD

-Withheld under s.9(2)(a) Regarding the master roll, RNZ requests release in full and in fully 14WD searchable format: Details of all and any rules that relate to the master roll, including over accessing it, using it and disseminating it Copies of records or similar of any entity or individual that has ACCESSED the master roll at any time since access became possible Including identification of that entity or individual Including the date/s of any and all access Withheld under s.9(2) 12\\\D In accordance with the purpose of the Official Information Act 1982 I herein request copies of all other submitted Nomination forms and proof of deposit being with the Electoral Commission at the midnight tonight With due particularity please supply all/ each and every item of documentary information you hold on The New Zealand Labour Party Inc. Minister of Justice Hon Kiri Allan and National Party's Dana Fitzpatrick 13WD
+9(2)(a) Regarding the master roll, RNZ requests release in full and in fully searchable format: Details of all and any rules that relate to the master roll, including over accessing it, using it and disseminating it Copies of records or similar of any entity or individual that has ACCESSED the master roll at any time since access became possible Including identification of that entity or individual Including the date/s of any and all access 9(2)(a) In accordance with the purpose of the Official Information Act 1982 I 13WD herein request copies of all other submitted Nomination forms and proof of deposit being with the Electoral Commission at the midnight tonight With due particularity please supply all/ each and every item of documentary information you hold on The New Zealand Labour Party Inc. Minister of Justice Hon Kiri Allan and National Party's Dana Fitzpatrick